To the trenches!

 there is a considerable amount of customization going on here.
 We need to work with the closest version we can to

-minimize the amount of code changes in UnityPlayer.dll
+minimize the amount of code changes in UnityPlayer.dll, so we

 install Unity 2018.1.0 via Unity Hub,